Music of Bengal: Nazrul Geeti

+Nazrul Sangeet (Bengali: নজরুল সঙ্গীত), also Nazrul Geeti (Bengali: নজরুল গীতি; lit. 'music of Nazrul'), refers to the songs written and composed by Kazi Nazrul Islam, the national poet of Bangladesh.
+Nazrul Geeti incorporate revolutionary notions as well as more spiritual, philosophical and romantic themes.
+Nazrul wrote and composed nearly 4,000 songs (including gramophone records), which are widely popular in Bangladesh and India.
+Some of the most notable Nazrul Sangeet include Notuner Gaan, the national marching song of Bangladesh and O Mon Romzaner Oi Rozar Sheshe, a Bengali Islamic song on the festival of the Bengali celebration of Chand Raat and Eid-ul-Fitr.

-Another influential body of work is that of Kazi Nazrul Islam, which constitutes what is known as Nazrul geeti.
-Some of the notable Nazrulgeeti singers from India include Suprova Sircar, Dhirendra Chandra Mitra, Manabendra Mukhopadhyay, Dr. Anjali Mukhopadhyay, Dhiren Bose, Adhir Bagchi, Purabi Dutta, Firoza Begum, Anup Ghoshal, and, Bangladeshi singer Sohrab Hossain.
+Some of the notable Nazrul Geeti singers from India include Suprova Sarkar, Dhirendra Chandra Mitra, Manabendra Mukhopadhyay, Dr. Anjali Mukhopadhyay, Dhiren Bose, Adhir Bagchi, Purabi Dutta, Firoza Begum, Anup Ghoshal, and, Bangladeshi singer Sohrab Hossain.

+Jasimuddin Songs

+Jasimuddin (1903–1976), also known as the Poet of the Village, was a renowned Bengali poet, songwriter, and folklorist.
+His works often celebrated rural life, nature, and the simplicity of village Bengal.
+His songs are deeply rooted in folk traditions and are filled with emotional depth and lyrical beauty.
+A notable singer is Abbasuddin Ahmed.

 Shyama Sangeet

-Shyama Sangeet is a genre of Bengali devotional songs dedicated to the Hindu goddess Shyama or Kali which is a form of supreme universal mother-goddess Durga or parvati.
+Shyama Sangeet is a genre of Bengali devotional songs dedicated to the Hindu goddess Shyama or Kali which is a form of supreme universal mother-goddess Durga or Parvati.
 It is also known as Shaktagiti or Durgastuti.
 Shyama Sangeet appeals to the common man because it is a musical representation of the relationship of eternal and sublime love and care between the mother and her child.
 It is free of the common rituals of worship and also the esoteric practice of the Tantra.
 A notable singer is Pannalal Bhattacharya.

+Generally all music dedicated to goddess Mother Kali is called 'Shyama Sangeet' in Bengali.
+Two famous singers of this Bengali Shyama Sangeet are Pannalal Bhattacharya and Dhananjay Bhattacharya.
+Pannalal Bhattacharya's elder brother Prafulla Bhattacharya and middle brother Dhananjay Bhattacharya were the first music teachers of saint artist Pannalal Bhattacharya.
+Dhananjay Bhattacharya stopped singing devotional songs after finding devotional spirit in his brother Pannalal.
+However, after the demise of Pannalal Bhattacharya, he contributed again in Bengali music with many devotional songs by his sweet, melodious voice.

 Dwijendrageeti

 Dwijendralal Ray's Dwijendrageeti (the Songs of Dwijendralal), which number over 500, create a separate subgenre of Bengali music.
 Two of Dwijendralal Ray's most famous compositions are Dhana Dhanya Pushpa Bhara and Banga Amar Janani Amar.
 Ray is regarded as one of the most important figures in early modern Bengali literature.